annagabain/Mom-Lifehacks/README.md

 #### Remaining Bugs

 Most of the errors and bugs have been adressed and fixed.
-However, depending on the time of the day, Google Developer Tool Lighthouse perfromance showed different results varying from 73% to 90%.
+However, depending on the time of the day, Google Developer Tool Lighthouse perfromance showed Performance results varying from 73% to 90%.
-The lowest result of about 73% indicated slow performance. especially for mobile devices.
-This bug mostly occurs due to the images being larger than recommended for a quick web performance.
-This bug is treated as an 'oportunity' for future image resizing and better optimisation.
+The lowest percentage of about 73 indicated slow performance. especially for mobile devices.
+This result mostly occurs due to the images being larger than recommended for a quick web performance.
+This will be taken in consideration for future image resizing and better optimisation.

 <img width="719" alt="Unfixed bugs" src="assets/md-images/unfixed-bugs.jpg">